arriIsHere/arri.tech/src/recipes/apple-cider-donut-cupcakes.md

 - 6 Tbsp Butter (Room Temperature)
 - 5oz (1 1/2 Cups) Sifted Powdered Sugar
 - 1 tsp Vanilla past (extract works too but paste is better for frostings)
-- 2 tbsp Apple Cider Concentrate (see [above](#apple-cider-concentrate) for instructions)
+- 1 tbsp Apple Cider Concentrate (see [above](#apple-cider-concentrate) for instructions)
-- 2 tsp flour
 - 1/2 tsp ground cinnamon
 - 1/4 tsp ground nutmeg
 - 1/4 tsp ground cloves

 1. Vigorously whisk the butter and the shortening in a large bowl
 1. Whisk in the cinnamon, nutmeg, and cloves.
-1. Whisk the powdered sugar
+1. Whisk the powdered sugar into the butter mixture
-1.
+1. Whisk the vanilla paste into the butter mixture
+1. Slowly fold the apple cider concentrate into the frosting mixture.
+1. Place in fridge to cool for 20mins
+1. take out and, using a spatula, spread over the top of cooled, washed cupcakes.